jlambdev/jlambdev.github.io/docs/beerbratwurst/index.md

 6. Remove the bratwurst and put under the grill for 2-4 minutes to brown the outside, or cook them in a separate pan.

-7. Thicken the broth by adding some flour if needed.
+7. Remove most of the liquid from the broth, add the flour and cook at least 1 minute (this will remove the floury taste).

+8. Add the liquid back to the broth/flour mix.

-8. Return the bratwurst to the broth and serve from the pan, or transfer the broth to a gravy boat :)
+9. Return the bratwurst to the broth and serve from the pan, or transfer the broth to a gravy boat :)